 The technical specifications should describe clearly the particular criteria and requirements relating to operation, reliability and maintainability (for erection, dismantling and maintenance of the main components).
-Any general statement in this subsection should be expanded, if necessary, under the headings of the particular components concerned.
+Any general statement in this subclause should be expanded as necessary under the headings of the particular components concerned.

-The Contractors for the turbine and generator equipment should, as a part of their respective contract, be required to carry out design of the dynamic behaviour of the combined generator and turbine with respect to critical speed calculations and shaft system alignment criteria.
-The two Contractors should be obliged to participate in the analysis and mutual agreement for resolution of any problems which may arise in this regard.
+The turbine and generator equipment Contractors should, as a part of their respective Contract, be required to carry out design of the dynamic behaviour of the combined generator and turbine with respect to critical speed calculations and shaft system alignment criteria.
+The two Contractors should be obligated to participate in the analysis and mutual agreement for resolution of any problems which may arise in this regard.